boldingd/EclipsePhaseContent/ItemsGuide.md

 > There are some Rangers who are past due for "accidents."
 >
 > **0514NOMAD**: I know it doesn't help anything, but I did once see a Ranger use the breach-mode to get the stack out of a 9 Lives, a Gede.
-> So sometimes it does happen to people who have it coming.
+> So sometimes it does happen to people who have it coming, at least.

 ### Sentinel Utilitool